So, you have decided that the Special Procedures are the right mechanism for you to support your work. Now what?

-This Chapter gives you information on the opportunities that exist for civil society to engage with Special Procedure.
+This Chapter gives you information on the opportunities that exist for civil society to engage with Special Procedures.
 It also offers some tools for you to engage effectively and strategically.

 You can engage with the Special Procedures in several ways, and the method you choose will be dependent on the outcome you wish to achieve.